1 (Zara Larsson album): Critical reception

-Kyle Copier of A Music Blog, Yea? gave 1 a very positive review, stating "Where her colleagues, even older, more experienced ones, usually lack emotion, the change in tone from confident ex-girlfriend to shaken ex-lover in “She’s Not Me” from Part 1 to Part 2 is chilling."
-Copier praised her vocals for being beyond her age.
-Copier finished his review by writing: "For now, she’s an exciting, young, impressive artist with a ceiling that has yet to be seen and a killer debut- I’m sure that will do.
+Kyle Copier of A Music Blog, Yea? gave 1 a positive review, stating "Where her colleagues, even older, more experienced ones, usually lack emotion, the change in tone from confident ex-girlfriend to shaken ex-lover in “She’s Not Me” from Part 1 to Part 2 is chilling."
+He praised her vocals for being beyond her age, finishing his review by writing: "For now, she’s an exciting, young, impressive artist with a ceiling that has yet to be seen and a killer debut- I’m sure that will do.
 You can bet I’m going to do a much better job keeping tabs on Zara Larsson from here on out."
 Press Play OK gave 1 a more mixed review, writing: "Larsson’s songs unfortunately feel bereft of any substance based on life experience.
-Skipping A Beat takes a riff on that similar Olly Murs song, while Rooftop is simplistic."
+"Skipping a Beat" takes a riff on that similar Olly Murs song, while Rooftop is simplistic."

 Commercial performance

-1 has charted in three countries, it reached number 33 in Denmark, number 28 in Norway, and topped the Swedish Albums Chart.
+1 managed to chart in three countries - it reached number 33 in Denmark, number 28 in Norway, and topped the Swedish Albums Chart.